nasuni-labs/nasuni-mcp-desktop/README.md

 * One or more Nasuni SMB shares accessible to you on your local desktop
 * Claude Desktop

+---

+## Configure Agent

-### Install Extension in Claude Desktop
+### Claude Desktop - Install Extension

 * Download the file *nasuni-mcp-desktop-solution.dxt* from this repo.
 [DXT package](nasuni-mcp-desktop-solution.dxt)
 	* Install it in Claude Desktop: Settings -> Extensions -> Advanced settings -> Extension Developer -> Install Extension

-### Manual install
+### Other AI Agents - Manual install

-DXT package works only with Claude Desktop.
-For other AI Agent tools (VS Code, Cursor or any custom AI agents supporting MCP) you need to install and configure the MCP server manually.
+* For AI Agent tools other than Claude Desktop (VS Code, Cursor, etc.) you need to install and configure the MCP server manually.

-Untar this repository somewhere.
+* Untar this repository somewhere.

-Configure the MCP server similar to this:
+* Configure the MCP server similar to this:

 ```json
 "mcp_config": {